oracle-livelabs/oci-migration/ebs-move-improve/introduction/introduction.md

 Notes:

 * The workshop is quite detailed and technical.
 PLEASE take your time and DO NOT skip any steps.
-* IP addresses and URLs in the screenshots in this workbook may differ from what you use in the labs as these are dynamically generated.
+* IP addresses and URLs in the screenshots in this procedure may differ from what you use in the labs as these are dynamically generated.
-* For security purposes, some sensitive text (such as IP addresses) may be redacted in the screenshots in this workbook.
+* For security purposes, some sensitive text (such as IP addresses) may be redacted in the screenshots in this procedure.

 UNIX commands (usually executed in an SSH session using PuTTY) are displayed in a monospace font within a box, as follows: